Archfx/epsilon/README.md

 <img src="images/duo-1.png" alt="drawing" style="height:300px;" />
 <img src="images/duo-2.png" alt="drawing" style="height:300px;"/> </p>

 This ROM switches between tablet mode (first image) and phone mode (second image) when you change the postures.
 These modes are optimized (both visually and utility-wise) for each of the situations and the screen's real state.
+Additionally, it supports peak mode display of device status when the device is unfolded partially.

 <p align="center">
 <img src="images/tabletmode.png" alt="drawing" style="height:300px;" />